ArielDomchik/Lambda-and-API-Gateway-Deployment-with-Terraform-and-Jenkins/README.md

     Clone this repository to your local machine Install Jenkins on a server or machine
-    Install Terraform on the Jenkins server or machine Create an AWS IAM user with the necessary permissions for deploying Lambda and API Gateway resources Set up AWS CLI on the Jenkins server or machine with the IAM user's credentials Set up Jenkins credentials for the AWS IAM user Create a Jenkins pipeline project with the following stages:
+    Install Terraform on the Jenkins server or machine agents Create an AWS IAM Role with the necessary permissions for deploying Lambda and API Gateway resources Set up AWS CLI on the Jenkins server or machine agents with 'aws configure' with your key Create a Jenkins pipeline project with the following stages:
         Build: zip the Lambda function code
         Provision S3 Bucket and Lambda: create an S3 bucket, upload the Lambda code, create a Lambda function and IAM role